Jim Mello: Professional career

-After graduating from Notre Dame.
-Mello played for the Boston Yanks, who had drafted him previously, in 1947.
+After graduating from Notre Dame, Mello played for the Boston Yanks, who had previously drafted him, in 1947.
 He appeared in nine games in his first year, starting four.
 He recorded 33 rush attempts for 62 yards.
 On receptions, Mello gained 26 yards.

-He played for two teams in 1948, the Chicago Rockets, of the All-America Football Conference (AAFC), and the Los Angeles Rams of the National Football League (NFL).
-With the Rams, he appeared in three games, and with the Rockets six.
+He played for two teams in 1948: the Chicago Rockets of the All-America Football Conference (AAFC) and the Los Angeles Rams of the National Football League (NFL).
+With the Rams, he appeared in three games, and with the Rockets, six.
 He finished the season with 57 rush attempts for 246 yards.
 He also contributed 4 receptions for 55 yards.

 He played for the Rockets again in 1949, playing one game before joining the Detroit Lions.
-With the Lions he appeared in ten games.
+With the Lions, he appeared in ten games.
 He was a two-way player at the time, making three interceptions for 61 yards on defense.
 He also had 3 fumble returns for 25 yards.

 In 1950, Mello played five games in the AFL with the Paterson Panthers.
 They folded after the season, ending his professional career.

 Personal life

 Jim Mello married his wife, Winifred Jacqueline "Jacquie" Mello, in 1944, while he was a student at Notre Dame.
 They were married for 59 years and together had four children, four grandchildren, and six great-grandchildren.

 After retiring from professional football, Mello served as Director of Physical Education at the Mansfield Training School for Special Needs Children.
 He was also a prominent figure in the early days of the Special Olympics and was a long-time organizer of the Connecticut Special Olympics.

-Upon his retirement in 1986, Jim and Jacquie moved to Mesa, Arizona where Mello lived until his death on May 27, 2006, at the age of 85.
+Upon his retirement in 1986, Jim and Jacquie moved to Mesa, Arizona, where Mello lived until his death on May 27, 2006, at the age of 85.
 He is buried in St. Joseph's Cemetery in South Bend, Indiana.